Ambient Occlusion

 fig 1: Paintings trying to represent light in an appealing way

-Computer generated films such as Toy story, illustrates the evolution of techniques for photorealism.
-Even high stylized games are not free of this requirement of respecting light behavior since it directly impacts the whatchers inmersion into the story.
+Computer generated films such as Toy story, illustrates the evolution of phisically based rendering techniques (PBR).
+Even high stylized games are not free of this requirement of respecting light behavior since it directly impacts the viewers inmersion into the story.

-That is why some rules are constant for good looking media such as light characteristics (color, intensity, spectrum, …) and light interaction (global illumination, ambient occlusion, transparency, caustics, … ).
+That is why some rules are constant for good looking media such as light propertyes (color, intensity, spectrum,

 fig 2: https://www.gamedesigning.org/wp-content/uploads/2019/10/enabling-ambient-occlusion-1.jpg